Contact us whenever you need it!

 If the terms for confidentiality are not specified in the NDA, and a conflict arises between the two parties, it is left up to the parties involved to argue the legality of an extension.

-Sometimes employment and working arrangements end, and the parties who have signed an NDA may want to terminate the contract before the expiration date.
+Sometimes employment and working arrangements end, and the parties who signed an NDA may want to end the contract early.

 A termination clause in the NDA spells out how and when a party can end the contract early.
-However, some NDAs may not allow for an early termination, meaning that even if the parties agree to separate, the confidentiality obligation continues.
+However, some NDAs may not allow early termination, meaning that even if the parties separate, the confidentiality obligation continues.

-• how one party should communicate an intention to terminate to the other party (such as in writing rather than in person or by phone)
+• How one party should communicate a desire to terminate to the other party (ideally in writing)

-• any required notice period before termination (such as 30 days’ notice)
+• Any required notice period before termination (such as 30 days’)

-• what happens after termination (such as the return or destruction of sensitive information)
+• What happens after the NDA ends (such as returning or destroying sensitive information)

 This clause states whether one party needs to return or destroy the confidential information after an NDA expires and when that action needs to happen.

-This clause can specify that the other party must return all information, destroy all copies of the information they have, and show confirmation that they have done so.
-The clause also can include a pledge not to make any further copies of the information.
+This clause can state that the other party must return all information, destroy all copies they have, and prove that they have done so.
+The clause also can include a pledge not to make any more copies of the information.

 An indemnity clause is often a sticking point in NDA negotiations.

-An indemnity clause states that one party (the “indemnifier”) agrees to pay the other party (the “indemnified”) an agreed amount of the confidentiality agreement is breached.
+An indemnity clause states that one party (the “indemnifier”) agrees to pay the other party (the “indemnified”) an agreed amount if the confidentiality agreement is broken

-Before agreeing to an indemnity clause, it is important to ensure your contractual obligations are limited to your own misconduct or mistakes.
-If you have further questions about indemnity clauses or any other aspects of NDAs, you may want to discuss them with your lawyer.
+Before agreeing to an indemnity clause, it is important to make sure your contractual duties are limited to your own mistakes.
+If you have further questions about indemnity clauses or any other parts of NDAs, you may want to discuss them with your lawyer.

-If you would like to create legally binding NDA now, please visit lawdistrict.com.
+If you would like a solid foundation to draft your own NDA, please visit lawdistrict.com.

 Helpful Resources: